biothings/biothings.api/docs/doc/standalone.rst

 If after ~1 min, you still don't see the hub running, log to user ``biothings`` and check the starting sequence.

-.. note:: hub is running in a tmux session, under user ``biothings``
+.. note:: Hub is running in a tmux session, under user ``biothings``

 .. code:: bash